stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 <a class="anchor" name="application-create-with-directory"></a>
 #### Create an Application and Directory

-The above Create Application POST request assumes you will later assign [account stores](#account-store-mappings) to the application so accounts may log in to the application.
+The above Create Application request assumes you will later assign [account stores](#account-store-mappings) to the application so accounts may log in to the application.
 This means that, by default, no one can login to a newly created application, nor can the application create new accounts or new groups directly.
 For this additional functionality, one or more account stores must be associated with the application.

 For many use cases, that is unnecessary work.
 If you want to associate the Application with a new Directory automatically so you can start creating accounts and groups for the application immediately (without having to map other [account stores](#account-store-mappings), you can use the `createDirectory` option.